- Copilot on Windows 11 now includes file search, which lets you find and open files and images using natural language queries.

 What’s file search on Copilot?

-In addition to file search, Microsoft is also testing Copilot Vision, a new feature for Windows 11 users that allows sharing the screen with Copilot to get assistance with virtually anything.
+In addition to file and image search, Microsoft recently released Copilot Vision, a new feature for Windows 11 users that allows sharing the screen with Copilot to get assistance with virtually anything.

 In this guide, I’ll outline the steps to find files using the Copilot app on Windows 11.

-Get started searching files with Copilot on Windows 11
+Find your files and images with Copilot on Windows 11

-To find files using the Copilot app on Windows 11, use these steps:
+To find files using the Copilot app on Windows 11, follow these steps:

 -